Addressing Inclusive Attainment

 Step 2: Audit curriculum and culture

-We advise staff to audit their curriculum and evaluate the culture of their learning environments to ensure they support the attainment of all students.
+UAL staff are supported in auditing the curriculum and evaluating the culture of our learning environments, to ensure they support the attainment of all students.
 The following resources offer examples and guidance on doing this.

-The National Union of Students (NUS) offers guidance on auditing the curriculum for diversity in their 2011 publication Liberation, Equality and Diversity (see p13 for the audit).
+- The National Union of Students (NUS) offers guidance on auditing the curriculum for diversity on p12 of their 2011 publication Liberation, Equality and Diversity.

-At UAL, we have mechanisms for monitoring the equality and diversity of the student profile regarding access, retention and attainment.
-We would next like to gather data on students' perceptions of equally, diversity and inclusion on their courses.
-To achieve this, you might opt to conduct a Campus Climate Survey to get an understanding of how students are experiencing and perceiving diversity and inclusion in their learning environments.
+- Campus Climate Surveys can help university staff to understand how students are experiencing and perceiving diversity and inclusion in their learning environments.
 To find out more, take a look at Sedlacek’s Campus Climate Surveys: Where to Begin and see, as an example, the Racial Climate Survey Report conducted by Graduate Students at University of Memphis (2007).

 Step 3: Make interventions, evaluate and embed